Job Description

 1. Support in Data Collection & Analysis

-• Search, filter, and validate data from various sources (websites, reports, etc.).
+• Search, filter, and validate data from websites, reports, public datasets, geospatial/satellite sources, and APIs

-• Create summary tables tracking new developments or policies in science and technology fields.
+• Create summary tables tracking developments or policies in science, technology, climate, environment, and energy fields

 3. Reporting & Documentation